wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-storage.md

 <hr />

+## Backup and Recovery

+Saving data in another location is fundamental to recovery from failure.
+Backups are taken for recovery from accidental data loss, data corruption, or ransomware attacks.
+It addresses your company's Business continuity and disaster recovery (BCDR) plan.

 <a name="ABS"></a>

-## Azure Backup Service (ABS)
+### Azure Backup Service (ABS)

 <img align="right" width="100" src="https://raw.githubusercontent.com/benc-uk/icon-collection/master/azure-patterns/azure-backup.svg">
 <a target="_blank" href="https://www.youtube.com/watch?v=zPvT6UBfB5E&t=3h26m10s">VIDEO</a>
 <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/protect-virtual-machines-with-azure-backup/">LEARN</a>:
+<a target="_blank" href="https://portal.cloudskills.io/products/azure-administrator-az-104-exam-prep-course/categories/4743683/posts/8995676" title="AZ-104">TUTORIAL</a>:

 The Azure SQL Database service is an example of IaaS (infrastructure-as-a-service).

-Backups are taken for recovery from accidental data loss, data corruption, or ransomware attacks.
-It addresses your company's Business continuity and disaster recovery (BCDR) plan.

 Microsoft Azure Backup Service combines to provide a seamless backup and recovery experience to a local disk, or to the cloud:
    * the familiar Windows Server Backup utility in Windows Server,